vuejs/vue-cli/docs/config/README.md

 ### PostCSS

 Vue CLI uses PostCSS internally, and enables [autoprefixer](https://github.com/postcss/autoprefixer) by default.
 You can configure PostCSS via `.postcssrc` or any config source supported by [postcss-load-config](https://github.com/michael-ciniawsky/postcss-load-config).

+You can also configure `postcss-loader` via `css.loaderOptions.postcss` in `vue.config.js`.

+The [autoprefixer](https://github.com/postcss/autoprefixer) plugin is enabled by default.
+To configure the browser targets, use the [browserslist](../guide/browser-compatibility.html#browserslist) field in `package.json`.

 ### CSS Modules